Idi Amin: War with Tanzania and deposition

-In January 1979, Nyerere mobilised the Tanzania People's Defence Force and counterattacked, joined by several groups of Ugandan exiles who had united as the Uganda National Liberation Army (UNLA).
+In January 1979, Nyerere mobilized the Tanzania People's Defence Force and counterattacked, joined by several groups of Ugandan exiles who had united as the Uganda National Liberation Army (UNLA).
 Amin's army retreated steadily, despite military help from Libya's Muammar Gaddafi and the Palestine Liberation Organisation (PLO).
 The President reportedly made several trips abroad to other countries such as Saudi Arabia and Iraq during the war, attempting to enlist more foreign support.
 He made few public appearances in the final months of his rule, but spoke frequently on radio and television.
 Following a major defeat in the Battle of Lukaya, parts of the Uganda Army command reportedly urged Amin to step down.
-He angrily refused, and declared: "If you don't want to fight, I'll do it myself."
+He angrily refused and declared: "If you don't want to fight, I'll do it myself."
 He consequently fired chief of staff Yusuf Gowon.
 However, Amin was forced to flee the Ugandan capital by helicopter on 11 April 1979, when Kampala was captured.
 After a short-lived attempt to rally some remnants of the Uganda Army in eastern Uganda which reportedly included Amin proclaiming the city of Jinja his country's new capital, he fled into exile.
-Amin first escaped to Libya, where he stayed until 1980, and ultimately settled in Saudi Arabia, where the Saudi royal family allowed him sanctuary and paid him a generous subsidy in return for staying out of politics.
-Amin lived for a number of years on the top two floors of the Novotel Hotel on Palestine Road in Jeddah.
-Brian Barron, who covered the Uganda–Tanzania War for the BBC as chief Africa correspondent, together with cameraman Mohamed Amin (no relation) of Visnews in Nairobi, located Amin in 1980, and secured the first interview with him since his deposition.
-While in exile, Amin funded remnants of his army that fought in the Ugandan Bush War.
-Though he continued to be a controversial figure, some of Amin's former followers as well as several rebel groups continued to fight in his name for decades, and occasionally advocated for his amnesty and even his restoration to Ugandan Presidency.
-During interviews he gave during his exile in Saudi Arabia, Amin held that Uganda needed him, and never expressed remorse for the brutal nature of his regime.
+By the time of his removal from power, Amin had become deeply unpopular in Uganda.
+The symbols of his rule, his pictures, and buildings associated with him were subject to vandalism during and after the war.

+Bounty

+Upon Amin's fleeing into exile, the October 1979 issue of Soldier of Fortune Magazine offered a bounty of $10,000 in gold to anyone providing information that leads to the capture alive of the former President of Uganda, Idi Amin.
+Robert K. Brown, the magazine's publisher was quoted as saying “We take exception to the kind of individual Amin is.
+He should be brought to trial and, after being tried by a jury of his peers, punished.”